-Be prepared for the unknown
+Be prepared for the unknown this summer

 It’s a known fact that there is the possibility that things can go wrong when travelling on holiday.
 Therefore, it’s best to keep an emergency kit and supplies in the car in the event of a major fault or breakdown.
 This is particularly relevant if travelling abroad, as laws vary by country for what needs to be carried.
 It is recommended that drivers pack items such as a first aid kit, a torch and batteries, fluorescent jacket, jump leads and a warm blanket.

 A valid MOT certificate, up to date road tax and a current insurance certificate are a must in the UK.
 When going abroad, the road laws vary by country, and the essential equipment that needs to be carried also differs.
 For example, it is compulsory in France to have a portable breathalyser.
 Nevertheless, for those crossing the channel, a GB sticker on the back of the car is essential, unless the registration plate displays the GB Euro-symbol.
 However, for all travel across the channel, it is advisable that a warning triangle, high visibility reflective jackets and headlamp beam converters are kept in the boot as a minimum.
 Take a look at the graphic to find out more.